dotnet/docs-maui/docs/user-interface/images/app-icons.md

 A .NET MAUI app icon can use any of the standard platform image formats, including Scalable Vector Graphics (SVG) files.

 > [!IMPORTANT]
 > .NET MAUI converts SVG files to Portable Network Graphic (PNG) files.
-Therefore, when adding an SVG file to your .NET MAUI app project, it should be referenced from XAML or C# with a .png extension.
+Therefore, when adding an SVG file to your .NET MAUI app project, it should be referenced from XAML or C# with a _.png_ extension.

-## Set the icon
+## Change the icon

 In your project file, the `<MauiIcon>` item designates the icon to use for your app.
-You may only have one app icon defined for your app.
+You may only have one icon defined for your app.
 Any subsequent `<MauiIcon>` items are ignored.

 To comply with Android resource naming rules, app icon filenames must be lowercase, start and end with a letter character, and contain only alphanumeric characters or underscores.
 For more information, see [App resources overview](https://developer.android.com/guide/topics/resources/providing-resources) on developer.android.com.